websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

     configurationPid = "com.acme.e3q3.web.internal.configuration.E3Q3WebConfiguration"
     ```

-1. The `activate()` method has an `@Activate` annotation that is used to invoke the method as soon as the app is started.
+1. The `activate()` method has an `@Activate` annotation that invokes the method as soon as the app is started.
 The `@Modified` annotation ensures the method is invoked whenever the configuration is updated.

     ```literalinclude:: ./setting-and-accessing-configurations/resources/liferay-e3q3.zip/e3q3-web/src/main/java/com/acme/e3q3/web/internal/portlet/E3Q3Portlet.java
         :dedent: 1